 - Seriously consider installing fencing, especially if your space is surrounded by a wooded area.
 If you already have fencing, frequently check it for damage and other openings animals could use to enter your lawn.

 - Replace or remove plants that commonly attract animals into your lawn, like beans, roses, corn, tulips, peas, apples and other fruit.
 Fencing off your garden with something like chicken wire is another effective approach.

 - Other plants like chives, lemon balm, lilac, holly, iris, and sage are said to help deter deer, perhaps the most infamous of tick-carrying animals.
 So consider installing these plants throughout your space for added protection.

 - Tightly seal outdoor trash cans and recycling bins, or consider storing them in your garage or storage shed, especially during the spring, summer, and fall.

 3. KILL, REPEL & PREVENT

-It might sound like a lot but our family-safe lawn spray PCO Choice does all three.
+It might sound like a lot but our family-safe lawn spray Outdoor Bug Control does all three.
 It’s also pet-safe and targets ticks in every stage of life—egg, larva, nymph, and adult.

 If you’ve already spotted ticks in your lawn or garden, start by thoroughly spraying your front, side, and back yards all in one session to kill and repel ticks (don’t forget shrubbery, bushes, and small trees, too).
-Repeat this process again in two weeks, and then proceed to monthly PCO Choice applications after that.
-If you’ve yet to see a tick and you’re simply looking for prevention, move on to monthly applications right from the start.
+Repeat this process again in two weeks, and then proceed to monthly applications after that.
 Because ticks can live all year long, even in freezing conditions, we strongly suggest sticking to monthly applications all twelve months of the year.